moka-guys/seglh-cnv/exomedepth/README.md

 ## Usage

 Build the docker container which contains all scripts with `make`.
+The built docker image is tagged as `seglh/exomedepth:latest`.

 The docker image contains all required packages and scripts but no reference genome.